Proposal Writing Information

 Data storage available at the GACRC includes the following –

-- DDN SFA14KX Lustre appliance with 2.50PB usable capacity, used for high-performance scratch and data-intensive related activities.
+- Hybrid Lustre appliance with 2.40PB usable flash capacity, and 9.60PB usable HDD capacity used for high-performance scratch and data-intensive related activities.

 - ZFS-based storage chain (server+JBOD) for a total of 300TB usable capacity.
 Used for $HOME on the cluster.

-- ZFS-based storage chains (server+JBOD) for a total of 3PB usable capacity, used as an active project repository, and disk-based backup environment .
+- ZFS-based storage chains (server+JBOD) for a total of 12PB usable capacity, used as an active project repository, and disk-based backup environment .

 Operation and Maintenance

-The GACRC has a fulltime staff of nine, specializing in Linux/UNIX system administration, storage administration, scientific computing, in support of researchers using the GACRC-managed resources.
-The GACRC serves over 340 principal investigators and over 1,400 total users.
+The GACRC has a fulltime staff of ten, specializing in Linux/UNIX system administration, storage administration, scientific computing, in support of researchers using the GACRC-managed resources.
+The GACRC serves over 540 principal investigators and over 1,700 total users.

 The GACRC has access to the following expertise: